Quick overview

 The car is not a business asset

 If you choose not to classify your car as business property, it will remain ‘private’, but you can still use it for business purposes.
-This method is used by many self-employed people who want to reduce the administrative burden or who are counting on the future sale of the car.
+This method is used by many self-employed people who want to reduce their administrative burden or who are counting on selling their car in the future.

 Advantages of this option